Riverview Veterinary Groups' dedicated, compassionate and friendly team.

 Veterinary Surgeon

-‘Kieran graduated from UCD in 2019 and is a part of our Carrigaline team.
-He is enthusiastic about all aspects of Veterinary Medicine and is developing a keen interest in small animal surgery.
-He’s passionate about all animals and is humbled daily by what he learns from clients and their pets.
-In his spare time he enjoys Beekeeping and creating Art.
+Kieran graduated from University College Dublin in 2019, and is a part of our Carrigaline team.
+He is enthusiastic about all aspects of veterinary medicine and has a keen interest in small animal surgery.
+He’s passionate about all animals, and is humbled daily by what he learns from clients and their pets.
+In his spare time he enjoys beekeeping and creating art.

 Evelyn Coleman